 - allow_flagging: Allow registered users to flag comments as inappropriate. - allow_feedback: Allow registered users to like/dislike comments. - show_feedback: Allow django-comments-xtd to report the list of users who liked/disliked the comment.
-The representation of each user in the list depends on the next setting::COMMENTS_XTD_API_USER_REPR.
+The representation of each user in the list depends on the next setting :set-ting::COMMENTS_XTD_API_USER_REPR. - who_can_post: Can be either 'all' or 'users'.
+When it is 'all', all users can post, whether registered users or mere visitors.
+When it is 'users', only registered users can post.
+Read the use case Only signed in users can comment, for details on how to set it up.